Visual-language assistant with Qwen2VL and OpenVINO#

 WARNING:tensorflow:Please fix your imports.
 Module tensorflow.python.training.tracking.base has been moved to tensorflow.python.trackable.base.
 The old module will be deleted in version 2.11.

-/opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/810/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_utils.py:5006: FutureWarning: _is_quantized_training_enabled is going to be deprecated in transformers 4.39.0.
+[ WARNING ] Please fix your imports.
+Module %s has been moved to %s.
+The old module will be deleted in version %s. /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/835/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_utils.py:5006: FutureWarning: _is_quantized_training_enabled is going to be deprecated in transformers 4.39.0.
 Please use model.hf_quantizer.is_trainable instead warnings.warn( loss_type=None was set in the config but it is unrecognised.Using the default loss: ForCausalLMLoss.

 ✅ Input embedding model successfully converted